Provisional Patent to Full Patent

 With the second option, the length of your patent term will be a year shorter than with the first method.
 Essentially, choosing the first option means you will have an additional year of patent protections.
 If you file your non-provisional application within a year of filing your provisional application, you must be sure to reference the provisional patent application.
 The USPTO will check to make sure that both applications describe the exact same invention before they will approve your full patent.

 If you need help converting a provisional patent to full patent, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.